Fake Facebook Checker: How To Tell If A Facebook Profile Is Fake

 2. Profile Pictures That Look Too Casual

-It makes sense to check the profile picture closely before trusting an account.
+It makes sense to closely review the profile picture before trusting an account.
 Many fake profiles use images taken from the internet, sometimes from modeling websites, and sometimes from unsuspecting people’s social media accounts.
 You can easily test this by using reverse-image search tools.

 If that photo appears on many unrelated pages or shows up linked to different names, you’ve likely found a stolen image.
 Real users generally have a mix of casual, imperfect pictures rather than a single flawless portrait.
 It helps to scroll through the photo albums and see whether the same person appears across different images.